octaviustheking/The-Smartypants-Encyclopedia-Volume-One-Science-and-Tech/README.md

         <p>Sadly, I won't tell you more about each of the domains.
 Most of these facts are just to impress your friends, or make you sound smart at a party. <br>
         But there are thousands of books you can read to learn more, and thousands of websites for you to read.</p>
         <h2>Muscles</h2>
         <p>Muscles help you move around.
-Without them, you wouldn't get anywhere!
-But what are they?<br> Can the stain your clothes?<br> How many are there in your body?                 <br>These are all normal questions.
+Without them, you wouldn't get anywhere! <br>But what are they?<br> Can the stain your clothes?<br> How many are there in your body?                 <br>These are all normal questions.
 (Except one.)
 There are 650 of them in your body.
 You use all of them to:</p>
         <ul>
             <li>Skip</li>
             <li>Blink</li>